 The elements present in the e-invoice are as follows:

-- E-invoice schema – This incorporates technical field names, narrative of every field, the space where the fields are compulsory, some sample values with descriptive notes, etc.
+This incorporates technical field names, the narrative of every field, space where the fields are compulsory, some sample values with descriptive notes, etc.

-- Masters – Here the pre-defined inputs for specific fields by GSTN itself is present.
+Here the pre-defined inputs for specific fields by GSTN itself are present.
 This includes fields such as invoice type, UQC, supply type, State Code, etc.